meetric1/gmod_shader_guide/README.md

 The source code for `screenspace_general` does not specify any custom constants we can use to input data into the vertex shader.

-In order to get metadata into our vertex shader, we are going to need to sneak it in through existing constants, since there aren't any explicitly defined.\
-This is pretty hacky, but I'm not aware of any other way, so for now I'm just going to document what I know.
+In order to get metadata into our vertex shader, we are going to need to sneak it in through existing constants, since there aren't any explicitly defined.
+This is pretty hacky, but I'm not aware of any other way.

-I've seen people use fog data the projection matrix, but for our case I am going to use the ambient cube.

-I have chosen to do this, as it is pretty versatile and allows for 6 custom inputs.\
+I've seen people use fog data and the projection matrix, but for our case I am going to use the ambient cube.
+I have chosen to do this, as it is pretty versatile and allows for 6 custom inputs.

 If there is another, cleaner technique, please make an issue or pull request to this repository so it can be documented!

 Here is an image of what `shader_example 6` should look like:\